 SIMON MARSDEN / SCIENCE PHOTO LIBRARY SIMON MARSDEN / SCIENCE PHOTO LIBRARY

 Bust of Sir Issac Newton (1642-1727), English mathematician and physicist.
-In front of the bust, is Newton's own copy of his book "Philosophiae Naturalis Principia Mathematica".
-This book, published in Latin in 1687, gave an account of Newton's three Laws of Motion and derived his theory of universal gravitation.
-To achieve these results, Newton developed both the Binomial Theorem and his 'Method of Fluxions', now known as the Calculus.
+Newton who created the binomial theorem and the 'Method of Fluxions', now known as the Calculus.
+In 1687 he published what is arguably the most influential science book ever written: "Philosophiae Naturalis Principia Mathematica".
+In this, Newton formulated the three fundamental laws of motion and estabilished, using his Calculus, the theory of universal gravitation.
 This bust is in the library of Trinity College at Cambridge University, where Newton was Lucasian Professor of Mathematics and where he spent most of his academic life.

 Model release not available.
 Property release not required.